Sustainable Temperature Management: A Key to Greener Clinical Trials

 The Environmental Impact of Clinical Trials

 Clinical trials use a lot of resources.
 In addition to the costs of staff, facilities, and patient recruitment, the transportation and storage of temperature-sensitive products have a big environmental impact.
-The cold chain—how temperature-sensitive products are transported and stored—often requires a lot of energy, frequent travel, and heavy packaging, all of which contribute to carbon emissions and waste.
+The cold chain—how temperature-sensitive products are transported and stored—often requires a lot of energy, frequent shipping, and heavy packaging, all of which contribute to carbon emissions and waste.

 Energy-Efficient Temperature Control

 Cold chain logistics, which refers to the transportation and storage of temperature-sensitive drugs, is key to clinical trials.
-But traditional refrigeration systems are energy-intensive and often use harmful refrigerants.
+But older, traditional refrigeration systems are energy-intensive and often use harmful refrigerants.
 The good news is that there are now energy-efficient alternatives that can maintain the right temperature while reducing the environmental impact.
+For example, new refrigeration systems use natural refrigerants and low-energy cooling, reducing the carbon footprint.
+These systems still provide the best conditions for clinical trial products but do so with less energy and less environmental damage.

-IoT and Smart Sensors
+IoT and Automation

 Sustainable Packaging